malabz/HAlign-3/dataset/README.md

 ## Mycobacterium 23S rRNA sequences
-641 Mycobacterium 23S rRNA sequences
+<a href="http://lab.malab.cn/%7Etfr/HAlign3_testdata/23s_rRNA.tar.xz" download="23s_rRNA.tar.xz">23s_rRNA.tar.xz</a>: 641 Mycobacterium 23S rRNA sequences
-<a href="http://lab.malab.cn/%7Etfr/HAlign3_testdata/23s_rRNA.tar.xz" download="23s_rRNA.tar.xz">23s_rRNA.tar.xz</a> with lengths ranging from 1909 to 3485 bp were downloaded as another dataset from the SILVA rRNA database (http://www.arb-silva.de/) of Bacteria, Archaea and Eukarya (Quast et al. 2012).
+with lengths ranging from 1909 to 3485 bp were downloaded as another dataset from the SILVA rRNA database (http://www.arb-silva.de/) of Bacteria, Archaea and Eukarya.
 Sequences from this dataset had lower similarities than those described above (>30%).